Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Background

-In applications, {\IDAE}s may occur in the following cases.
-First of all, such as electric circuit \cite{Jiang1999}, hydraulic circuit\cite{Nass2008}, chemical reaction\cite{Kafarov1999}, one-dimensional heat conduction\cite{Jumarhon1996} and so on, {\IDAE}s are often used to analyze dynamic changes during a period of time or a distance.
-Secondly, the selection of different reference variables during modeling.
-When analyzing the current change, according to Kirchhoff laws, capacitor correspond to the differential of current change, while inductor correspond to the integral of current change\cite{Richard2017}.
-Thirdly, the continuous-time PID controller \cite{Visioli2003} is introduced , which is an {\IDAE} system with three parameters to be determined and is widely used in control engineering.

-For linear time-varying {\IDAE} systems, Laplace transform can help to solve most of them effectively \cite{Richard2017} is widely used.
-However, when a {\IDAE} system has high index or nonlinear or singular Jacobian matrix ${\partial \bm{\phi}}/{\partial \bm{x}^{(\bm\ell)}}$, Laplace transform will fail.
-Collocation methods also is a good choice for numerical solution, but it is only applicable to low index ($\leq1$)\cite{Liang2019} or special \cite{Pishbin2015} {\IDAE}s.
-In such cases, it is similar to {\DAE}s, the solution of {\IDAE}s also needs preprocessing of consistent initial point and structural analysis.
+For linear time-varying {\IDAE} systems, the Laplace transform is widely used to solve most of them effectively \cite{Richard2017}.
+However, when dealing with an {\IDAE} system with a high index or nonlinear or singular Jacobian matrix, the Laplace transform will fail.
+Collocation methods are also a good choice for numerical solution of such {\IDAE}, but are only applicable to low index ($\leq1$)\cite{Liang2019} or specific \cite{Pishbin2015} {\IDAE}s.
+Thus, similar to {\DAE}s, it is necessary for an {\IDAE} to be processed by structural analysis.

-At initial time $t=t_0$, the {\IDAE} $\bm{F}$ is equivalent to the {\DAE} $\bm{\phi}$.
-Therefore, existing methods of a {\DAE} \cite{Shampine02,Vieira20011,Brown98,Leimkuhler91} to find at least one consistent point on each constraint component can be applied directly.
-Furthermore, the Homotopy method can find the consistent initial value points of analytic {\DAE}s from all components through witness points\cite{Yang2021}.
-And the witness points also can help to deal with numerical degeneration of signature matrix (see Example \ref{ex:Degeneration}).
-However, there is no such a comprehensive study for {\IDAE}s.
+Existing methods \cite{Shampine02,Vieira20011,Brown98,Leimkuhler91} for a {\DAE} to find an initial point on constraints can be applied directly for an {\IDAE} with on integrals at initial time $t=t_0$.
+Moreover, the Homotopy method can find all initial points of a polynomial {\DAE} from each component through at least one witness point \cite{Yang2021}.
+And these witness points can help to detect not only the failure caused by a singular Jacobian matrix but also the failure caused by an incorrect signature matrix (see Example \ref{ex:1}).
+However, there is little research in this area.